Liberal Democrats (UK): Foreign policy and the European Union

 The Liberal Democrats supported the war in Afghanistan in 2001.
 The party was the only one of Britain's three major parties to oppose the 2003 invasion of Iraq.
 The party's leadership stressed that this was not because the party was intrinsically anti-war, but because the invasion did not have support from the United Nations.
 In the wake of the invasion, the party's 2005 manifesto included a pledge that the UK would never again support a military occupation deemed illegal under international law.
 Menzies Campbell demanded the suspension of all future arms exports to Israel during the 2006 Lebanon War and Operation Summer Rains.
+Ed Davey and the Liberal Democrats have supported a ceasefire in the Gaza war since 13 November 2023.

 The Liberal Democrats called for a full judicial inquiry into Britain's involvement in CIA black sites and extraordinary rendition since the 11 September attacks.
 They also called on the UK government to suspend arms sales to Saudi Arabia and condemned the Saudi-led coalition's attacks targeting civilians in Yemen.
 In February 2019, the International Court of Justice in The Hague issued an advisory opinion stating that the UK must transfer the Chagos Archipelago to Mauritius as they were not legally separated from the latter in 1965.
 Liberal Democrat foreign affairs spokesperson Alistair Carmichael stated: "The ICJ has very clearly instructed the UK to return the island chain to Mauritian control.
 The government's refusal to do so is arrogant and jeopardises our credibility on a world stage."

 Whiteley et al. noted that "like the Liberals before them, [the Liberal Democrats] have taken a strong positive position on internationalism", including the need for international cooperation, aid for the developing world, and European integration.
 In this they have always been more internationalist and pro-Europeanist than either Labour or the Conservatives.